Master in Biotechnological Engineering

 - communicate their conclusions and the knowledge and reasoning that underlay them, both to experts and non-experts, clearly and unambiguously;

-- develop competences that will enable them to benefit from self-oriented or autonomous lifelong learning.
+- develop competencies that will enable them to benefit from self-oriented or autonomous lifelong learning.

 To complete the qualification, the student is required to pass all compulsory course units of the study plan.